mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 The is cultural understanding of the conventions of a platformer game being shown by both the child and adult.
 In terms of understanding of the game as a dynamic system, this is seen clearly in the parent’s alarm at the child’s deletion of all elements of hazard.
 The parent is keen to keep a sense of game balance to ensure a sense of challenge for the imagined player.
 “It’s no fun having a game without any hazards to avoid.”
 The child seems determined to remove all hazards.

 "It is for me!"
-She may be aware of the implications for game balance but is taking pleasure in this seeming destruction of the key challenge of the game as an act of disruptive play as explored in the previous chapter.
+She may be aware of the implications for game balance but is taking pleasure in this destruction of the key challenge of the game as an act of disruptive play as explored in the previous chapter.
 Seemingly enjoying the cheekiness of her actions.

 This interaction shows the parent guiding the child to imagine the user experience.
 A process repeated by this parent in different ways.
 In the vignette for example Sh shares "Must be quite hard to get through that door."

 One interaction with the facilitator uses the debugging tool of the browser.
 [Move?]